RyanJ-Ellison/ryanj-ellison.github.io/_pages/PhD Blog.md

 ## PhD Blog
 Welcome to my blog!
 If you're thinking about applying for a PhD, then I hope that these posts will be useful to you!

+This page is no longer kept up to date.
+You can now find my blog [here](https://ryanjellison.substack.com/) on Substack!

 {% include base_path %}
 {% capture written_year %}'None'{% endcapture %}
 {% for post in site.posts %}